-The primary goal of the Company's liquidity risk and funding management framework is to ensure that the Company has access to adequate funding across a wide range of market conditions and time horizons.
+The primary goal of the Company's liquidity risk management framework is to ensure that the Company has access to sufficient liquid assets across a wide range of market conditions and time horizons.
 The framework is designed to enable the Company to fulfil its financial obligations and support the execution of its business strategies.